Want to build that dream website? Here are some critical considerations.

 By the CaribFind Team

-You want to have a good and long lasting relationship with your digital agency or your ‘computer guy’ (or girl).
+- A good and long-lasting relationship with your digital agency or your developer.

-There are different kinds of sites.
-Some are more complex than others.
-The kind of person you need to build your site depends on the kind of site you need.
+There are different kinds of sites, some more complex than others.
+The kind of person you need to build your site depends on the kind of site you want.

 Here’s an example:

 You have a restaurant and you want a website so that customers can find out about you online.
 You want them to see pictures of your restaurant.
 You want them to see a map as well as opening hours.
-You want to post your menu, advertise specials etc. For this kind of site you need a WEB DESIGNER.
+You want to post your menu, advertise specials etc. This is like a digital brochure.
+For this kind of site a good designer with no particular strength in development would suffice.

-A Web Designer is a professional who has the skills to build a website for the display of information or data, in a ‘pretty’ and efficient way.
-The designer is focused on look and feel, navigation and overall attractiveness.
-Many designers are also developers.
+A Web Designer is a professional who has the skills to design for the display of information or data, in a ‘pretty’ and efficient way.
+The designer is focused on look and feel, navigation, user-friendliness and overall attractiveness.
+A designer can be likened to an architect, who can design a building, but who may not be a good building contractor.

 A ‘Developer’ has the ability to dive into code to bring the design to life, to go beyond basic display, to manipulate the screen, to add functionality.
 Usually when the need of the site gets into the storage of data, filtering of data, deep searches, fetching values and using these values in determining display results, using formulas and calculations etc., then the building of that site enters into web-development territory.